 Dynamically generated parameters are often used to store certain information about the users (such as session IDs), or to display a slightly different version of the same page (such as one with sorting or filtering adjustments made).
-This results in URLs that look like this:
+This results in creating an alternate version of the same URL that will look like this:

 - URL 1: /rank-tracker.html?newuser=true

 - URL 2: /rank-tracker.html?order=desc

 The problem is not only that parameters create unfriendly URLs that are not descriptive.
 While these pages will typically contain the same (or highly similar) content, both are fair game for Google to crawl.
 Often, dynamic parameters will create not two, but dozens of different versions of the URL, which can result in massive amounts of crawl budget spent in vain.